Understanding Bundles

 includes:

-- foundation:core # Almost always needed
+- bundle: foundation # Almost always needed

 Add additional foundations based on your needs: